AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Background

 \section{Background}

-Generally, the AI ethics is classified under the umbrella of applied ethics, which mainly consider the ethical issues that happen because of developing, deploying, and using the AI systems.
+Generally, the AI ethics is classified under the umbrella of applied ethics, which mainly concerns with ethical issues associated with developing and using the AI systems.
 It focuses on linking how an AI system could raise worries related to human autonomy, freedom in a democratic society, and quality of life.
 Ethical reflection across AI technologies could serve in achieving multiple societal purposes \cite{AR2}.
 For instance, it can stimulate focusing on innovations that aim to foster ethical values and bring collective well-being.
 Ethically aligned or trustworthy AI technologies can flourish sustainable well-being in society by bringing prosperity, wealth maximization, and value creation \cite{AR2}.

 It is vital to understand the development, deployment, and use of AI technologies to ensure that everyone can build a better future and live a thriving life in the AI-based world.
 However, the increasing popularity of AI systems has raised concerns such as reliability and impartiality of decision-making scenarios \cite{AR2}.
 We need to make sure that decision-making support of AI technologies must have an accountable process to ensure that their actions are ethically aligned with human values that should not be compromised \cite{AR2}.